YuSun0804/YuSun0804.github.io/_posts/2023-11-22-database-index-mysql.md

 ### Index for Search

-* Case 1 Full Column Match
-All where clauses are coverred by a composite index with `=` or `IN` query will definately use the index, with respect to leftmost rule.
+* Case 1 Full Column Match: All where clauses are coverred by a composite index with `=` or `IN` query will definately use the index, with respect to leftmost rule.

-* Case 2 String Match Query
-`LIKE 'Senior%'` could use index.
+* Case 2 String Match Query: `LIKE 'Senior%'` could use index.

-* Case 3 Range Query
-Only one column can use index at most.
+* Case 3 Range Query: Only one column can use index at most.

-* Case 4 Function Query
-Cannot use index when where clause contains function
+* Case 4 Function Query: Cannot use index when where clause contains function

 ### Index for Order